offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Symbol instance count: The occurrence number of a symbol instance (e.g. index 4 of "banana¶" is *n* and it *is occurrence number* / *has a symbol instance count of* 2).
  * `first`: The first column of a BWT matrix (removed in collapsed first algorithm, replaced with `first_occurrence_map`).
  * `first_occurrence_map`: `first` collapsed such that only the index of each symbol's initial occurrence is retained (introduced in collapsed first algorithm).
- * `last`: The last column of a BWT matrix with symbol instance counts removed (removed in ranks algorithm).
+ * `last`: The last column of a BWT matrix with symbol instance counts removed (updated in ranks algorithm).
  * `last_tallies`: A column where each row contains a tally of how many times each symbol `last` was encountered up until reaching that index  (introduced in ranks algorithm).
- * BWT records: The table comprised of columns `last` and `last_tallies` (introduced in collapsed first algorithm).
+ * BWT records: The table comprised of columns `last` and `last_tallies` (updated in ranks algorithm).
 ```

-While the ranks algorithm's replacement of `last` with `last_tallies` actually increases memory usage, it allows for a concept known as checkpointing: Instead of retaining a value at every index of `last_tallies`, leave some empty.
+The ranks algorithm's replacement of `last` with `last_tallies` increases memory usage but it also allows for a concept known as checkpointing: Instead of retaining a value at every index of `last_tallies`, leave some empty.
 The entries that have a value are called checkpoints.

 <table>
 <tr><th>records</th><th>first_occurrence_map</th></tr>